ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch02_Fundamentals/Lessons/01_hello_with_variable.md

 > though, it's accurate enough, and it explains how a coder uses variables.

 In Python, the syntax for declaring a variable is `name = value`

+The variable is created at the time a value is assigned and does not require a separate declaration.

 ```python
 # Store the value in a variable